 4. Develop and harden solder resist mask

-Prepare the developing bath with the developing powder and hot water.
+Prepare the developing bath with the newborn powder and hot water.

 Use a brush to release the unexposed solder resist in the developing

 bath.
-The solder resist is then hardened and cleaned in a convection oven
+The solder resists, then hardened and cleaned in a convection oven

 components for eco-friendly disposal.